What to Put on a Kids Birthday Invitation RSVP

 If you want faster, clearer responses, the RSVP section needs to do more than say "please RSVP."

-If you are using a digital flow, SnapInvite's kids birthday RSVP page keeps those details attached to the invitation so parents can answer in one step.
+If you are using a digital flow, SnapInvite's kids birthday RSVP page keeps those details attached to the invitation so parents can answer in one step from a browser link.

 The basic RSVP checklist